kiarashk8128/healthy-eating-api/README.md

 6. **Access the Application**

     Once all containers are running, you can access the application at http://localhost in your browser.

-### Running Tests

-  To run the tests for backend(hint: if you are not using docker-compose, delete 'docker-compose exec backend' part):

-        docker-compose exec backend python manage.py test accounts.tests

 ## Project Structure